-Cambodia is one of Southeast Asia’s most intriguing destinations.
-Still overcoming a brutally difficult past, the country is still a few years behind the rest of the continent.
-A slow pace of life, quiet countryside and laid back capital city isn’t something to scoff at though, and many travelers cite this country as their favorite in all of Asia.
+Cambodia is one of Southeast Asia’s most intriguing destinations and the top Cambodia destinations are unforgettable.
+Still overcoming a brutally difficult past, the country is a few years behind the rest of the continent.
+A slow pace of life, quiet countryside and laid back capital city isn’t something to scoff at though.
+Many travelers, in fact, cite this country as their favorite in all of Asia.
 If you’ve never been to the country and don’t really know where to start, you may be asking the question:

-Where to go in Cambodia with your Travel Guide?
+Where to go in Cambodia with your family?

 Angkor Wat and the Angkor Complex